Old Mountain Pedaler building on Main Street in Minturn comes down

 “‘We don’t care’ should be Minturn’s new postcards for tourism,” Toon said.

-Minturn Town Manager Michelle Metteer said Minturn does not have a historic district which would have been the tool utilized for the preservation of structures classified as “historic” and that the building was in poor condition after many years of neglect.
-The town also doesn’t have a requirement in its building code to have a new building plan in place prior to the demo of an old building.
+Town manager Michelle Metteer said Minturn does not have a historic district, which would have been the tool utilized for the preservation of structures classified as “historic” and that the building was in poor condition after many years of neglect.
+The town also doesn’t have a requirement in its building code to have a new building plan in place prior to the demolition of an old building.

 Widerman said his hope was that Morgan Reed, which has both residential and commercial holdings around the country, including the Mount Princeton Hot Springs south of Buena Vista, wouldn’t keep the lot vacant for long.

-“There have been maybe some concerns they were going to demolish the building or something and not replace it for a period of time, but we can’t force anything of that nature, so, I think it’s mostly the developer just working with the community to make those decisions,” Widerman said.
+“There have been maybe some concerns they were going to demolish the building or something and not replace it for a period of time, but we can’t force anything of that nature, so I think it’s mostly the developer just working with the community to make those decisions,” Widerman said.